Scarborough and Pluto Train 2

 The Scarborough development will significantly contribute to Woodside’s cash flow, enabling us to take forward a range of new energy opportunities and thrive through the energy transition.
 As the world transitions towards net zero and the use of renewables continues to grow, Scarborough will play a key role in supporting those countries that still lack access to affordable and reliable energy.
 More than half the world’s population lives in Woodside’s target market regions and all of Woodside’s principal target LNG markets are in countries that have committed to net zero and currently have a heavy reliance on coal to meet their energy needs.
 Our customers are using LNG as part of their plans to meet their emissions goals – by replacing coal, or firming up renewables, or in hard-to-abate sectors.
 Scarborough will be one of the lowest carbon sources of LNG globally that can be delivered to North Asian customers.

-We've also set clear targets at Pluto, our world-class natural gas facility, to put us on track to net zero emissions by 2050.
-We have contemporised our plan on how we will reduce emissions (the Pluto Greenhouse Gas Abatement Program) with a low-carbon future in mind.
-We are targeting emissions reductions in line with our corporate commitments of 30% by 2030.
+We've also set targets at Pluto, our world-class natural gas facility, to put us on track to net zero emissions by 2050.
+Woodside’s Pluto Greenhouse Gas Abatement Program

 As part of the Scarborough development, an Offshore Project Proposal (OPP) has been accepted by NOPSEMA in accordance with the requirements of the Offshore Petroleum and Greenhouse Gas Storage (Environment) Regulations 2009 (Environment Regulations), and associated guidelines.